trustbit/bfkata/README.md

 1. Grab protobuf [protobuf definition](api/api.proto) for a small inventory-management server.
 2. Generate events and API from that definition for your language
-3. Install bfkata binary (either as binary or by running go code from this repo)
+3. Install bfkata binary from [releases](https://github.com/trustbit/bfkata/releases) (or run go code from this repo)
 4. Run `bfkata test` to verify that behaviors are implemented correctly
 5. (Future) Run `bfkata stress` to see how code performs under high load